Universal constraints on selection strength in lineage trees: A lower bound for the strength of selection

-Note that \cref{eq_g_small_var} can be directly compared with the co-variance term representing the separate effect of selection in the Price equation \cite{price_fishers_1972}. \textit{A lower bound for the strength of selection} --- To complement the upper bound on the strength of selection given by \cref{eq_tur_hs}, we now derive a lower bound which improves the trivial bound, which is zero due to \cref{eq_ineq_hs}.
-Such a lower bound presents an interest to quantify the minimal effect of selection on a particular trait.
-The positivity of the strength of selection comes from the positivity of the KL divergence, itself relying on Jensen's inequality.
-Therefore by improving upon Jensen's inequality \cite{liao_sharpening_2019}, one obtains better lower bounds.
-Let us detail how these bounds may be used to constrain the strength of selection.
+We showed how the equality between the strength of selection and the variance of the fitness landscape distribution, that holds in the Gaussian case, becomes an inequality in general.
+To complement the upper bound on the strength of selection given by \cref{eq_tur_hs}, we now derive a non-trivial lower bound, which presents an interest to quantify the minimal effect of selection on a particular trait.